-Best for: Outdoorsy types, looking for iconic Irish landscapes
+Best for: Outdoorsy types, looking for scenic landscapes

 Begin in Belfast.
-Hugging the Atlantic coast, Ireland’s Causeway Coastal Route has earned its title as one of the world’s great road journeys – hire a car and watch Ireland’s iconic landscape unfold.
-Only 20 miles out, the towering basalt Gobbins cliff path clings to the water’s edge and can be walked in good weather.
+Hugging the Atlantic coast, the Causeway Coastal Route has earned its title as one of the world’s great road journeys – hire a car and watch the breathtaking scenery unfold.
+Only 20 miles out, the towering basalt Gobbins cliff path (reopening on 1st July 2017) clings to the water’s edge and can be walked in good weather.
 Stop to journey across the striking tubular bridge on foot and navigate your way through walkways carved into the rocks.
 Follow the coast around to Cushendun Caves and stop at Glenarm for a cream tea or head inland to Glenariff Forest Park’s spectacular waterfalls.

 Catch your first glimpse of the truly spectacular UNESCO World Heritage site, Giant’s Causeway.
 The basalt columns (all 40,000 of them) tumble into the Atlantic Ocean, inspiring tales of giants.